 - Career Changes Are Possible: Jeremy transitioned from an arts student to a nurse in her mid-20s, building a 30-year career in an entirely new field.

-- Independence Matters: Rather than remaining financially dependent on her ex-husband’s success, she established her own income and stability.
+- Independence Matters: Rather than remaining financially dependent on her ex-husband’s success, she established her own income and stability through her career in nursing, a key aspect of Jeremy Yaffe’s life story.

 - Privacy Is Valid: In an age of oversharing, Jeremy’s consistent choice to avoid publicity shows that private lives can be just as meaningful as public ones.